 This statute prohibits a Government employee from receiving any salary, or any contribution to or supplementation of salary; or anything of value from a non-federal entity as compensation for services he or she is expected to perform as a Government employee.

 You must take appropriate steps to avoid any appearance of loss of impartiality in the performance of your official duties.
-Beyond the conflict of interest law discussed at 18 U.S.C. § 207, ethics regulations require all employees to recuse themselves from participating in an official matter if their impartiality would be questioned.
-The regulations identify three circumstances where employees should carefully consider whether their impartiality is subject to question: 1) where the financial interests of a member of the employee's household would be impacted; 2) if a party or party representative in an official matter has a "covered relationship" with the employee; and 3) any other time the employee believes his or her impartiality may be subject to question.
+Beyond the conflict of interest law discussed at 18 U.S.C. § 208, ethics regulations require all employees to recuse themselves from participating in an official matter if their impartiality would be questioned.
+The regulations identify three circumstances where employees should carefully consider whether their impartiality is subject to question when an employee determines that the circumstances would cause a reasonable person with knowledge of the relevant facts to question his impartiality in the matter: 1) where the financial interests of a member of the employee's household would be impacted; 2) if a party or party representative in an official matter has a "covered relationship" with the employee; and 3) any other time the employee believes his or her impartiality may be subject to question.
 The term "covered relationship" includes a wide variety of personal and business relationships that an employee or his family members may have with outside parties.
 Employees who find that a party or representative of a party is a person with whom the employee or a family member has a personal or outside-of-work/unofficial business relationship should consult with their ethics counselor before taking official action in a particular matter.